Trump’s company exploring sale of landmark Washington hotel

 Several residential buildings and hotels paying to brand themselves with the Trump name have removed it because of his politics.
 And the president earlier this month pulled plans to hold a Group of Seven summit at his Doral resort near Miami amid criticism it would be a brazen violation of the emoluments clause.
 Trump later lashed out about the reversal, saying, “You people with this phony emoluments clause.”

-After winning a contract from the federal government to lease the 121-year-old, Romanesque Revival-style post office in 2013, Trump spent $200 million renovating it into a hotel.
+After winning a contract from the federal government to lease the 121-year-old, Romanesque Revival-style building in 2013, Trump spent $200 million renovating it.

 The Wall Street Journal reported that the Trump Organization is hoping to get more than $500 million in the sale.
 But Sean Hennessey, CEO of consultancy Lodging Advisors, said that while he has no idea what the sale could actually bring in, it is rare to get more than $1 million for each guest room, which would translate into $263 million.